Etirf/DronesForHealthcare/README.md

   - consumer
   - sparkAnalysis

-- For the analysis
+- For the analysis (afterwards)
-  - Après sparkQueries
+  - sparkQueries

 4) Structure and how the project works